mesosphere/d2iq-engineering-blog/content/posts/azure-windows-worker/index.md

 Besides the pre-integrated, supported providers, you can bring in any other CAPI provider.
 This blog post shows you the needed steps to run DKP on OpenStack by using the OpenStack CAPI provider.

-Please note that all additional CAPI providers, which are not part of DKP, are not supported by D2iQ.
+Note: all additional CAPI providers, which are not part of DKP, are not supported by D2iQ.

 ## What is CAPI?